Encinitas Divorce Lawyer

 Divorce in Encinitas

 California has long had a reputation for having high divorce rates.
 At times, it has even had the highest divorce rate in the country.
-Encinitas has not been immune to the divorce tendencies in California; 9.6% of Encinitas residents are divorced.
+Encinitas has not been immune to divorce tendencies in California; 9.6% of Encinitas residents are divorced.
 If you are filing for divorce in Encinitas, you need help navigating the confusing and complicated California divorce laws.
 Contact Boyd Law for more information about how to proceed with your petition for divorce.

 California Divorce Eligibility Requirements